sumitcoder01/Chat-Application/README.md

-# IChat Application
+# Chat Application

-Welcome to Chat Application, a real-time chat application built with Node.js using Socket.io for the backend.
+Welcome to Chat Application global chat application, a real-time and anymounous chat application built with Node.js using Socket.io for the backend.
 The frontend is deployed on Netlify, while the backend is deployed on Render.com.

 ## Features